-USACE will conduct a comprehensive analysis of ANS controls and will analyze the effects each ANS control or combination of ANS controls may have on current uses of: i) the Chicago Area Waterway System (CAWS), a continuous aquatic pathway between the Great Lakes and Mississippi River basins; and ii) other aquatic pathways between these basins.
+USACE will conduct an analysis of ANS controls and will analyze the effects each ANS control or combination of ANS controls may have on current uses of: i) the Chicago Area Waterway System (CAWS), a continuous aquatic pathway between the Great Lakes and Mississippi River basins; and ii) other aquatic pathways between these basins.
 Following the Economic and Environmental Principles and Guidelines for Water and Related Land Resource Implementation Studies, Water Resource Council, March 10, 1983, USACE will:

 - Inventory current and forecast future conditions within the study area;